Last updated on December 19, 2025

 Smokebraider | Illustration by Anthony S. Waters

 Ramp is still a tough call.
-How long can you go doing nothing but making it easier to do something next turn?
+How long can you go doing nothing, even if you're making it easier to do something next turn?

 Every deck builder has to decide how much ramp they want to include and what colors to invest in.
 And although I don’t have a good answer for your deck, hopefully this list illuminated some possibilities as you brew toward your next Commander game.